Grant v Australian Knitting Mills: Facts

-In June 1931 Dr Grant purchased two pairs of woollen underwear and two singlets from John Martin & Co.
-There was nothing to say the underwear should be washed before wearing and Dr Grant did not do so.
+In June 1931 Dr Grant purchased two pairs of woollen underwear and two singlets from John Martin's There was nothing to say the underwear should be washed before wearing and Dr Grant did not do so.
 He suffered a skin irritation within nine hours of first wearing them.
 Dr Grant applied calamine lotion, but continued to wear the underwear for the rest of the week.
 He then wore the second pair for the next week and washed the first pair.
 This was in an era when changing his underwear only once a week was "the ordinary custom of ordinary people".
 The skin irritation got worse and developed into a severe case of dermatitis.
 Dr Grant blamed the underwear and sued John Martin & Co. for breach of contract, being the statutory warranties that the goods were fit for the purpose and were of merchantable quality.
 Dr Grant also sued the manufacturer, Australian Knitting Mills, alleging that they had been negligent in failing to take reasonable care in the preparation of the garments.
 The garments in question were alleged to contain an excess of sulphur compounds, variously described as sulphur dioxide and sulphites.